In this Article

 Step-by-Step Process

-- Combine peaches, water, and sugar in a saucepan to make the syrup.
+- To make peach syrup, mix peaches, water, and sugar in a saucepan.

-- Bring to a light boil, then simmer for 8–10 minutes until peaches soften.
+- Begin boiling with a light flame, then keep boiling for 8–10 minutes until the peaches soften.

 - Mash the peaches to release flavor and juices.

-- Strain the syrup and let it cool.
+- Filter out the syrup in a separate bowl and let it cool.

-- Steep the tea bags in hot water for 3–5 minutes.
+- Steep the green tea bags in hot water for 3–5 minutes (steep time is crucial).

-- Remove bags and cool the tea to room temperature.
+- Remove bags and let the tea cool to room temperature.

 - Fill glasses with ice.